nyc-crh/site/content/gallery/cisco-on-trial.md

 closeRdImg:
 closeRdLink:
 eventname: Samuel B. Cisco is charged with violating truancy laws after refusing to send his children to a segregated school.
-caption: >
- *The Brooklyn Daily Eagle* reported on a dramatic moment in what it later called the “Jamaica school wars.”
+caption: "*The Brooklyn Daily Eagle* reported on a dramatic moment in what it later called the “Jamaica school wars.”
 Samuel B. Cisco tried to enroll his children, who were Black, in the local segregated white public school.
 White school administrators denied them admission.
 Mr. Cisco then refused to send his children to the segregated “colored” school.
-Officials responded by charging him with violating New York’s law requiring school attendance for children.
+Officials responded by charging him with violating New York’s law requiring school attendance for children."
-archive_source: "*Brooklyn Daily Eagle, via* Newspapers.com - via Brooklyn Public Library"
+archive_source: "*Brooklyn Daily Eagle*"
 source_link:
-copyright: Public domain
+copyright: Public domain, via Brooklyn Newsstand
 categories:
 - Queens
 - parent activism
-- k-12 education"
+- k-12 education
 tags:
 - segregation
 - court cases